Gilbert Hitchcock: Life and career

-Hitchcock was an unsuccessful candidate for reelection in 1922 and for election in 1930.
+Hitchcock lost his bid for a third Senate term to Republican Robert B. Howell in 1922.
 After the end of his Senate service, he resumed newspaper work in Omaha.
-He retired from active business in 1933 and moved to Washington, D.C., where he died on February 3, 1934.
+In 1930, he ran to return to the Senate, but was soundly defeated by incumbent Republican George W. Norris.
+Hitchcock retired from active business in 1933 and moved to Washington, D.C., where he died on February 3, 1934.
 He was interred in Forest Lawn Memorial Park in Omaha.
 Gilbert M. Hitchcock Elementary School and Hitchcock Park in Omaha were named in his honor.

 The newspaper was then led by his son-in-law Henry Doorly, husband of Hitchcock's daughter Margaret.

 Collections of Senator Hitchcock's papers are housed at the Library of Congress and Nebraska State Historical Society.

+In 1984 Hitchcock was inducted into the Nebraska Hall of Fame.